Skip to content

 # create a session

-session = client.create_session()
+session = await c1.core.sessions.create()

-# kick off run
+# kick off task run

-for event in session.get_task_result_stream(task_id):
+async for event in session.get_task_result_stream(task_id):

 print(event)